micahcantor/haskell-raytracer/README.md

 This repo contains my work-in-progress code for implementing the raytracer described in the book *The Raytracer Challenge* by James Buck.

-Currently I have implemented the code through chapter 11, reflection and refraction.
+Currently I have implemented the code through chapter 13, cylinders, plus [the bonus chapter on area lights and soft shadows](http://raytracerchallenge.com/bonus/area-light.html).

 ## Directory structure:
 - **src**: Contains the primary raytracer code